 - Heat oven to 425 degrees.

-- Combine olive oil, butter, garlic, 1 1/2 teaspoons salt, chopped thyme and chili in a small bowl to make a creamy paste.
-Using your fingers, carefully loosen the skin on the breasts and rub some of the mixture in between; rub the remaining paste all over the chicken, including a bit in the cavity.
+- Combine 2 tablespoons of the olive oil, butter, garlic, 1 1/2 teaspoons salt, chopped thyme and chili in a small bowl to make a creamy paste.
+Using your fingers, carefully loosen the skin on the breasts and rub some of the mixture in between.
+Rub the remaining paste all over the chicken, including a bit in the cavity.
 Season the skin with the remaining 1 1/2 teaspoons salt.

-- Heat a cast iron skillet over medium heat until a drop of water sizzles and instantly evaporates.
-Put chicken in the pan, skin side down, and cook 10 minutes without moving it.
+- Cook 10 minutes without moving the chicken.
 The skin should start to turn golden brown - adjust the heat so the pan doesn't become too hot and burn the skin.

 - Transfer chicken to the oven and roast 30 minutes.
-Carefully turn the chicken over and roast an additional 15 - 20 minutes, until the legs wiggle easily and juices run clear.
-Let chicken rest at least 10 minutes before carving.
+Carefully turn the chicken over and roast an additional 15 - 20 minutes, until the legs wiggle easily, the juices run clear and the internal temperature reads 160 degrees.
+Let chicken rest at least 10 minutes before carving - it will continue to cook as it sits.
 Serve on a platter on top of parsley.